Enjoying a nice quiet weekend after a busy-bee week. Sometimes you just need to sit down and chill, relax with a takeaway and watch trashy TV.

 Peer support is going to be essential for these people in the next few years, not simply in how they handle their HIV status but because of the dramatic changes the NHS will face due to the current Governments health policies.
 More than ever people living with HIV are going to have to rely on each other.
 Peer support isn’t just going to be important, it’s going to be essential.

-This article previously appeared on Poppy’s own blog HIV Negative Spouses here.
+This article first appeared in Alex’s own blog HIV & Me here.